OperationSpark/first-website/README.md

 Ok great!
 We've created our `index.html` file and opened it in the text editor to start devleoping our website!

+### The Big 3

+There's really three parts at play in a webpage:

+* HTML: Hypertext Markup Language - A set of tags to mark or section-off the structure and content of a webpage.
+* CSS: Cascading Syle Sheets - A syntax for specifying a set of rules that _style_ webpages.
+CSS is responsible for how a webpage looks!
+* JavaScript: An programming language that allows webpages to repsond to user input, to dynamically change the content or appearance of a webpage, or make request to load data into a webpage.
+Essentially, JavaScript is responsible for the _behaviour_ of a webpage.

 ### HTML in 3 Minutes

 Very simply put, HTML is a set of text-tags that tell a web browser how to structure and identify the content of a web page.
-Developers _markup_ the content of a webpage, essentially text, using HTML tags to _section off_ the parts of the page.
+Developers _markup_ or _section off_ the structure and content of a webpage using HTML tags to _section off_ the parts of the page.
 Take a look at any webpage, and you'll see things like a header with some type of naviation, maybe a sidebar with more navigation options, and then headings, paragraph text, images and buttons.
 All of these _page elements_ are marked as such using HTML tags.

-### Before we Start Marking Up Our Webpage: An Important Note on HTML Tags
+Before we start marking-up our webpage, here's a few things to note about HTML Tags:

 Try to remember that most HTML tags have both an opening and closing tag.
 So, when you create a `<div>` tag, which stands for _document division_ (a way of sectioning off page content), you must also create its closing tag, like so: